-Criterion Assessed: COMPLIANCE LEVEL 30.2 The policy and procedures cover each of the activities concerned with the management of medicines.
-Inspection Findings: Policies and procedures for the management of medicines, including standard operating procedures for the management of controlled drugs, are in place.
-They were provided for inspection.
-Compliant Criterion Assessed: COMPLIANCE LEVEL 30.3 Staff who manage medicines are trained and competent.
+Criterion Assessed: COMPLIANCE LEVEL 30.3 Staff who manage medicines are trained and competent.
 A record is kept of all medicines management training completed by staff.
-Inspection Findings: The manager advised that training on the management and administration of medicines is provided for designated staff annually.
+Inspection Findings: The registered manager advised that training on the management and administration of medicines is provided for designated staff annually.
 Competency assessments are also completed annually and more often if required.
-There is a list of the names, signatures and initials of senior staff who have been trained and deemed competent to administer medicines.
-A list of the names, signatures and initials of care staff who have been trained and deemed competent to administer external preparations and thickening agents is also maintained.
-Compliant Criterion Assessed: COMPLIANCE LEVEL 30.4 The impact of medicines management training is evaluated as part of the quality improvement process, and through supervision and appraisal of staff.
-Inspection Findings: The manager advised that supervisions are carried out with staff at regular intervals and there is annual staff appraisal.
-Compliant
+Samples were provided for inspection.
+Compliant There is a list of the names, signatures and initials of senior staff who have been trained and deemed competent to administer medicines.
+Criterion Assessed: 30.4 The impact of medicines management training is evaluated as part of the quality improvement process, and through supervision and appraisal of staff.
+COMPLIANCE LEVEL Inspection Findings: The registered manager advised that supervisions are carried out with staff at regular intervals and there is annual staff appraisal.
+Compliant Criterion Assessed: 30.5 When necessary, in exceptional circumstances, training in specific techniques (e.g. the administration of medicines using invasive procedures; the administration of medicines through a PEG-tube; the administration of medicines in treating a life threatening emergency) is provided for named staff by a qualified healthcare professional in accordance with legislative and professional guidelines.
+COMPLIANCE LEVEL Inspection Findings: Training in the management of hypoglycaemia should be provided for staff.
+A recommendation has been made.
+Substantially compliant